-- 3. If it is decided to have a local EAP consultant onsite, your account manager will arrange this.
-In addition, you will receive: - Topical handouts to be printed and made available to employees, including a flyer describing how to access EAP Services - Suitable language to use to communicate with employees about the onsite services - ☐ EAP consultant's name and contact information - 4.
-The consultant representing FEI will then contact you to confirm the arrangements. - 5.
+- Electronically send appropriate topical handouts to be printed and made available to employees immediately, including a flyer describing EAP Services and how to access them - Provide suitable language for you to use to communicate with employees about the on-site service - Supply the EAP consultant's name and contact information - 4.
+The consultant representing FEI will then be in touch to introduce her/him-self and confirm the arrangements - 5.
 Payment or coverage for these services are stipulated in your organization's consulting agreement with FEI. - 6.
-After the onsite services are provided, you will receive an invitation to complete a satisfaction survey about your experience.
+After the on-site services are provided, you will receive an invitation to complete a satisfaction survey about your experience.